 "I’ve made sales of originals I almost painted over because they’d sat around for sooo long.
 I love seeing many bucks flowing into my bank account!
 I’d say close to 10K from painting and sculpture sales."Angela Treat Lyon

 Join How to Sell Your Art Online.
 Give me 4 weeks, and I’ll show how to identify and communicate what makes you unique as an artist, write compelling online stories that connect with buyers, and start making regular online sales.

 Here’s how it works:

-As soon as you join the course, you’ll get a series of video lessons, transcripts, workbooks, and other resources to help you create – and grow – a success online art business.
+As soon as you join the course, you’ll get a series of video lessons, transcripts, a workbook, and other resources to help you create – and grow – a successful online art business.

 This program will give you practical advice you can implement immediately, to get your first online art sale in 30 days or less – or if you’re already making sales, this program will help you double your sales in under a month.